Close Modal

 Get ready to meet a variety of awesome animals, from frilled lizards to giant tortoises to goliath frogs.
 This reference book for the younger set answers questions that range from "What is the biggest reptile in the world?" to "How can a boa constrictor fit a deer into its mouth?"
 Readers explore what makes an animal a reptile or an amphibian and learn about more than 45 different creatures.
 Packed with more than 250 stunning color photos, the book also provides information on animal habitats, characteristics, and behavior.
 Filled with fun facts and designed for interactive learning, it is sure to become a favorite with budding herpetologists and their parents.

-CATHERINE D. HUGHES has a degree in early childhood development and has written several books in the National Geographic Little Kids First Big Book series, including Little Kids First Big Book of Reptiles and Amphibians, Little Kids First Big Book of Space, and Little Kids First Big Book of Dinosaurs.
+CATHERINE HUGHES is the author of four previous books in the National Geographic Kids First Big Book series: National Geographic Little Kids First Big Book of Animals, National Geographic Little Kids First Big Book of Dinosaurs, National Geographic Little Kids First Big Book of Space, and National Geographic Little Kids First Big Book of the Ocean.
+Ms. Hughes is also the science editor for National Geographic Kids and National Geographic Little Kids magazines and has a degree in early childhood development.
 View titles by Catherine D. Hughes

 About